+Rate 31 December 31 December

+2015 2014

-Rate % 31 December 2014 £'000 31 December 2013 £'000 32,593,000 (2013: 32,593,000) units of preference shares of £1 each 8.125 32,593 32,593
+% £'000 £'000

+32,593,000 (2014: 32,593,000) units of

+preference shares of £1 each 8.125 32,593 32,593

 The preference shares, which are non-redeemable, non-equity shares, rank equally amongst themselves with regard to participation in profits and in priority to the ordinary shares of the Company.
+The preference shares are undated and non-redeemable and thus the expectation is that they are due in greater than 12 months.
 Holders of the preference shares are entitled to receive, in priority to the holders of the ordinary shares in the Company, a non-cumulative preference dividend at a fixed rate per annum payable in equal half yearly instalments in arrears on 15 May and 15 November each year.
 The preference dividend will only be payable to the extent that payment can be made out of profits available for distribution in accordance with the provisions of the Companies Act 2006.